 Why “dutchess” gets searches

 Many searches for dutchess come from typing errors and pronunciation confusion.
-Misspellings can generate significant search traffic, which is why writers sometimes target typo keywords for SEO.
+Misspellings can generate significant search traffic, which is why writers sometimes target typo keywords for BLOGGING.

 Common usage contexts